daniel-shaw1/Regulatory_divergence_paper/Figure1/README.md

 We compared to previously published XY dn and ds values for coding genes shared on the X and Y chromsoome (Peichel et al. 2020)

 We performed a mann-whitney U test between dn, ds, liver ACR and Testis ACR divergence between the X and Y chromosome.
+Commands are shown in /Rscripts_for_figures/boxplot.r